 - All assets would be jointly held and disposed at the end of the project.
-The Company would have the first option to buy INICA's share of each asset (subject to fair valuation by an independent entity); - A project team would be setup with jointly agreed signing authorities and controls for cheque signing, purchases, petty cash etc. This project team would also be charged to the project (including INICA personnel and travel costs) - There would be an advisory board for the project comprising of two senior managers each from INICA and the Company.
+The Company would have the first option to buy INICA's share of each asset (subject to fair valuation by an independent entity); - A project team would be setup with jointly agreed signing authorities and controls for cheque signing, purchases, petty cash etc. This project team would also be charged to the project (including INICA personnel and travel costs); and - There would be an advisory board for the project comprising of two senior managers each from INICA and the Company.

-Notes to the Financial Statements (Continued) For the year ended October 31, 2017
+Notes to the Financial Statements (Continued) For the year ended October 31, 2018

-21. Joint operation (cont'd)
+23. Joint operation (continued)